Russia, China sow disinformation to undermine trust in Western vaccines, EU report says

 Last year, China sought to block an EU report alleging that Beijing was spreading disinformation about the coronavirus outbreak, according to a Reuters investigation.

-While the EU has not vaccinated its 450 million citizens as fast as Britain, which is no longer a member of the bloc, shots are now gaining speed, led by U.S. drugmaker Pfizer's (PFE.N) shots and its German partner BioNTech .
+While the EU has not vaccinated its 450 million citizens as fast as Britain, which is no longer a member of the bloc, shots are now gaining speed, led by U.S. drugmaker Pfizer’s shots and its German partner BioNTech.

 But Russian media reported that “Brexit saved the UK from the ‘vaccine chaos’ engulfing the EU,” the EU said.
 “Such narratives indicate an effort to sow division within the EU,” it added.

-In the report, released online at https://euvsdisinfo.eu/, the EU said Russia's official Sputnik V Twitter account sought to undermine public trust in the European Medicines Agency.
+In the report, released online at euvsdisinfo.eu, the EU said Russia's official Sputnik V Twitter account sought to undermine public trust in the European Medicines Agency.

 China meanwhile promoted its vaccines as a “global public good” and “presenting them as more suitable for developing countries and also the Western Balkans,” the report found.
 Western Balkan countries are seen as future EU members.